bobbimanners/ProDOS-Utils/README.md

     directory specified here.)
   - *What to process ...* There are three options:
     - `-` - Only operate on the specified directory.
-    - `r` - Operate recursively, descending the tree from the specified directory.
+    - `t` - Operate recursively, descending the tree from the specified directory.
     - `v` - Operate on the entire volume, descending the tree from the volume directory.